7 Easy MCT Oil Recipes for Energy & Focus (Beyond Just Coffee)

 - ½ cup ice

-Directions: Blend everything for ~30 seconds until frothy.
-If using liquid MCT, a quick stick-blend prevents separation.
+Directions: Blend ~30 seconds until frothy.
+If using liquid MCT, a stick-blend helps emulsify.

 Ingredients (serves 1)